UKWolfy/pdfsearcher/PDF Searcher/README.md

 'accepted' not found in the PDF
 --------------------------------------------------
 Optional Highlighting
-To generate highlighted versions of the PDFs:
+To enable highlighting:
-Uncomment the following lines in the script: python
+Uncomment these lines in pdf_search.py: python
 # highlighted_pdf = os.path.join(output_folder, f"highlighted_{pdf_file}")
 # highlight_keywords(pdf_path, keywords, highlighted_pdf)
 Rerun the script.
-Highlighted PDFs (e.g., highlighted_doc1.pdf) will appear in the complete folder.
+Highlighted PDFs (e.g., highlighted_doc1.pdf) will appear in complete.
 Notes
-Case Insensitivity: Searches are case-insensitive (e.g., "Approved" matches "approved").
-Warnings: You might see a CropBox missing warning in the console.
-This is harmless and suppressed in the script.
+Case Insensitive: Matches "Approved" and "approved".
+Warnings: CropBox missing warnings are suppressed but harmless.
 Overwrites: results.txt is overwritten each run.
-To append instead, change "w" to "a" in the script’s open() calls.
+Use "a" instead of "w" in the script to append.
-Errors: If keywords.txt is missing or empty, or if an error occurs, details are written to results.txt.
+Errors: Missing keywords.txt or other issues are logged to results.txt.
 Troubleshooting
-Error: "Module not found": Ensure pdfplumber and PyMuPDF are installed.
+"Module not found": Verify pdfplumber and PyMuPDF are installed.
-No PDFs processed: Check that .pdf files are in the same folder as the script.
+No PDFs processed: Ensure PDFs are in the script’s folder.
-Highlighting fails: Update PyMuPDF with pip install --upgrade PyMuPDF if you encounter issues.
+Highlighting issues: Update with pip install --upgrade PyMuPDF.
+Contributing
+Feel free to fork, modify, or submit pull requests!
 License
-This script is provided as-is for personal use.
-Feel free to modify it to suit your needs!
-How to Use It
-Copy the text above into a file named README.md.
-Place it in the same folder as pdf_search.py.
-Open it in a Markdown viewer (e.g., VS Code, GitHub) or read it as plain text.
-This README should cover everything a user (including future you!) needs to get started.
-Let me know if you’d like to add more details or adjust anything!
+This project is unlicensed (public domain).
+Use and adapt it freely!